Updated on Nov 08, 2022 • 6 min read • 533 views • Copy Link

 If you hold a visa in Australia, you are classified as a lawful non-citizen for the purposes of the Migration Act 1958 (Cth).

-Selecting a visa type
+Selecting an Australian visa type

 Your situation and circumstances will determine what visa you are eligible to apply for.
 For example, you may be a skilled and fully trained nurse, mechanic or cook, or you may be in a genuine and continuing, mutually exclusive relationship with an Australian citizen.
 Depending on your own personal circumstances, there may be one or more visas which are suitable for your migration.